Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ![test](./img/pred2.png)

-## Useful software to process and visualize Atlantis files
+## Software to assess input and output files
 A number of
 [software](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools) exist
 to process and visualize inputs and output files of an Atlantis model.
 Below are some